 Burials at sea should be organised by a funeral home.
 This will ensure that preparation for burial is in accordance with the Ship Captain's Medical Guide and that the body is properly handled.
 The body must not be embalmed and should be sewn into a shroud (not placed in a casket or other such container).

 The cost of hiring a boat makes burials at sea much more expensive than conventional burials.
 Applications for burials at sea cost $1,675.
-More details can be found here.
+Click here for more details on burials at sea.

 Donating to science